 Cemeteries are, hands down, my favorite place to take pictures.
 Actually, they are one of my favorite places to go, period.
 They are beautiful, calm and peaceful, and always full of inspiration.
 Being in a cemetery never fails to get my creative juices flowing.
 Whenever I post photos taken in a cemetery I always receive questions and comments regarding my choice of location.
 Perhaps it may seem lugubrious to some, but I assure you that it can be anything but, especially when one looks at it from an artistic perspective.

-Here are some etiquette guidelines to refer to if you decide to take some cemeteries of your own.
+Here are some etiquette guidelines to refer to if you decide to take some cemetery photos of your own.
 I've also included some tips to help make your adventure worthwhile.
 All the photos in this post were taken in a cemetery (you can view the original post by clicking the photo).

 Be respectful.
 This is the first and foremost thing to mention when undertaking any activity involving a cemetery.
 Remember, this is where people are buried.
 Treat every tombstone marker and mausoleum as if your own family were buried there.
 Don't ever step on a grave marker.
 I don't even like stepping in front of the markers over where I think the people are buried - try to stay on designated walkways and use your best judgment if paths are limited.
 And don't ever remove flowers or other "tokens" near memorials.

 Be careful.
 Don't touch statues or grave markers.
 And if you do, use extreme caution as some of them are hundreds of years old.

 Be quiet.
 There may be other people there visiting and you don't want to disturb them.

 Respect mourners.
 If there is a burial taking place, even if it is on the other side of the cemetery, come back later.
 You don't want to be a distraction.